 “Then in December is Christmas,” he continued.

-Panama City is deserted, as everyone heads to the beach and small towns in the interior known for their carnaval celebrations.
+Panama City is deserted, as everyone heads to the beach and small towns in the interior known for their Carnaval fiestas.

-Panama’s most famous carnaval is staged in Las Tablas, in the province of Los Santos.
-Las Tablas’ population increases 10-fold over carnaval week.
-The small town is literally overrun with revelers who rent houses, rent rooms, even rent driveways and back patios.
+Panama’s most famous Carnaval is staged in Las Tablas, in the province of Los Santos.
+Las Tablas’ usual population of about 10,000 increases 10-fold over Carnaval week.
+The small town is literally awash with revelers who rent houses, rent rooms, even rent driveways and back patios.
 If they’re unable to organize a place to crash, they sleep where they fall.

 Many don’t sleep at all.
 The streets of Las Tablas are bursting, bouncing, banging with drinking, singing, dancing partiers 24 hours a day for four days running.
 Music booms, fireworks explode, and men atop the culecos (water trucks) use fire hoses to spray down the entire scene with water from time to time.

 Children buy confetti from street vendors and toss it at passers-by.
 They come armed with water guns and aim and fire at will.
 Note that the liquid in these water pistols is not always water.
 It pays to keep your mouth closed when walking through a crowd of Carnaval kids with water guns.

 And make sure your valuables are stored in a waterproof bag.
 Otherwise, your passport could end up looking like it went through a cycle in the washing machine.

 Lief and I will be hunkered down at home.

 If you’re also here in Panama this week and considering venturing out to experience the biggest party of the year, our Panama editors have prepared a Carnaval Survival Guide.
 Here’s everything you need to know to have a wild and crazy time… and live to tell the tale.